-Leverage home equity refers to the process of using the equity in your home as a financial tool to access funds for various purposes, such as home improvements, debt consolidation, investing, or even covering emergency expenses.
+Leverage home equity refers to the process of using the equity in your home as a financial tool to access funds for various purposes, such as home improvements, debt consolidation, real estate investing, business funding or even covering emergency expenses.
 Home equity is the difference between the current market value of your home and the outstanding balance on your mortgage.
 For example, if your house is worth $500,000 and your mortgage balance is $350,000, you have $150,000 in home equity.

 What Is Leverage Home Equity?